 26. Cold Comfort Farm by Stella Gibbons

 It’s a crying shame that more readers haven’t yet encountered Cold Comfort Farm.
 It lurks in the shadows of early 20th century classic literature, mostly because Stella Gibbons thumbed her nose at the “literati” (D.H.
 Lawrence and Virginia Woolf in particular).
 She refused to play by the rules of networking and deference, and her sales and reputation suffered for it.
 You should read this book before you die, just to make sure Gibbons’s comedic brilliance won’t be forgotten, no matter how much the literary giants wanted it to be.
-Read my full review here.
+Read my full review of Cold Comfort Farm here.

 27. Waiting For Godot by Samuel Beckett